List of submissions to the 52nd Academy Awards for Best Foreign Language Film

 This is a list of submissions to the 52nd Academy Awards for Best Foreign Language Film.
 The Academy Award for Best Foreign Language Film was created in 1956 by the Academy of Motion Picture Arts and Sciences to honour non-English-speaking films produced outside the United States.
 The award is handed out annually, and is accepted by the winning film's director, although it is considered an award for the submitting country as a whole.
 Countries are invited by the Academy to submit their best films for competition according to strict rules, with only one film being accepted from each country.

 For the 52nd Academy Awards, twenty-three films were submitted in the category Academy Award for Best Foreign Language Film.
-The People's Republic of China submitted a film for the first time.
-The highlighted titles were the five nominated films, which came from France, Italy, Poland, Spain.
-West Germany won the award with the film The Tin Drum.
+China submitted a film for the first time.
+The five nominated films came from France, Italy, Poland, Spain.

+West Germany won for the first time with The Tin Drum by Volker Schlöndorff.